 Taiwan's economy is benefiting from global trade's upturn and Tech demand.
-Q2 GDP rose 2.1% y/y, slowing from Q1's 2.3%.^{xxxvi} Private consumption grew 2.0% y/y, accelerating from Q1's 1.8%.^{xxxvii} While domestic demand and investment contributed to growth, foreign demand is driving it.
-Exports grew 4.8% y/y in Q2, decelerating from Q1's 7.5%, but kept rising in Q3 on buoyant electronics and smartphone demand ahead of the holidays and major new product releases.^{xxxviii} September exports rose 6.9% y/y to their highest level since records began in 1984^{xxxix} (Exhibit 21).
-Exports to Japan and China in particular rose strongly, up 26.6% and 14.6%, respectively.^{x1} Here, too, the lunar festival played a role.
+Q2 GDP rose 2.1% y/y, slowing from Q1's 2.3%. xxxvi Private consumption grew 2.0% y/y, accelerating from Q1's 1.8%. xxxvii While domestic demand and investment contributed to growth, foreign demand is driving it.
+Exports grew 4.8% y/y in Q2, decelerating from Q1's 7.5%, but kept rising in Q3 on buoyant electronics and smartphone demand ahead of the holidays and major new product releases. xxxviii September exports rose 6.9% y/y to their highest level since records began in 1984xxxix (Exhibit 21).
+Exports to Japan and China in particular rose strongly, up 26.6% and 14.6%, respectively.xl Here, too, the lunar festival played a role.

-Exhibit 21: Export Growth Stays Strong as Industrial Production Rebounds
+Exhibit 21: Export Growth Stays Strong as Industrial Production Rebounds xxxvi National Statistics Republic of China (Taiwan), as of 10/23/2017.

-Source: Ministry of Economic Affairs, Republic of China (Taiwan), as of 30/10/2017.
+Source: ministry of Economic Affairs, Republic of China (Talwan), as of 10/30/2017.

 Industrial production (IP) data also reflects strong global Tech demand for Taiwanese goods.
-September IP rose 5.2% y/y, while its manufacturing sub-index (90% of IP) rose 5.4%, its 17th straight year-over-year increase^{xli} (Exhibit X).
-The gain was led by a 23.6% y/y rise in machinery production for the semiconductor, auto and aviation industries.^{xlii} IP growth has accelerated in Q3 and since spring.
-Production will likely keep expanding amid global growth, xxxvi National Statistics Republic of China (Taiwan), as of 23/10/2017. xxxvii Ibid.
+September IP rose 5.2% y/y, while its manufacturing sub-index (90% of IP) rose 5.4%, its 17th straight year-over-year increasexli (Exhibit X).
+The gain was led by a 23.6% y/y rise in machinery production for the semiconductor, auto and xxxvii Ibid.